DataDog/hiring-engineers/answers.md

 ![annotate](./screenshots/annotate.png)

 Draw a box that contains values over 0.9.
-In the message box, use `@longmisc@gmail.com` to email the figure with drawing and the notes to the email address `longmisc@gmail.com`.
+In the message box.
+Then, in the message box, use `@longmisc@gmail.com` to email the figure with drawing and the notes to the email address `longmisc@gmail.com`.

 ![notification](./screenshots/notification.png)